zoxjs/website/pages/root/docs/Docs.md

   - docs.sidebar
 ---

-Web Server was designed to be flexible and extensible, so depending your goals you likely wont need to go through most of the docs.
+Zox.js was designed to be flexible and extensible, so depending your goals you likely wont need to go through most of the docs.

 ## [The Basics](/docs/environment-bootstrapping)